Tuesday, July 14, 2026

 For more on ideas, concepts and Marketing solutions: Go to LondreMarketing.com and look under “Articles and Resources” and the 9P’s/Nine P’s ©2007.
 Specifically you will find them detailed at 9P’s/Nine P’s.

-Or for more fun, marketing strategies/tactics and facts: Go to Marketing Trivia with 66 stimulating questions and answers at Londre Marketing Consultants, LLC
+Or for more fun, marketing strategies/tactics and facts: Go to Marketing Trivia with more than 75+ stimulating questions and answers at Londre Marketing Consultants, LLC.

 My 9P's of Marketing do include include these important concepts, practices and components:

-• Planning and Research.
-Planning for marketing activities, objectives, strategies and tactics.
-Sales.
-All sales, whether in services, wine, fashion, sports, amusement parks, hotels, resorts, autos, fast food, retail sales or tires, refreshments or cereal, as three examples.
+• Planning for marketing activities, objectives, strategies and tactics.
+Viewership, revenue, sales.
+All sales, whether in services, fashion, sports, amusement parks, hotels, resorts, autos, fast food, retail sales or tires, refreshments or cereal, as three examples.

 • From the founder of Intuit, Scott Cook, said: " A brand is no longer what we tell the consumer it is -- (maybe from Marketing Research never was is my comment) it is what consumers (“People” in the 9P’s) tell each other it is.